 HPV9 vaccine is recommended and provided free to:

-- Males 9 to 26 years of age (inclusive) who are at increased risk for HPV infection.
+- Males 9-26 years of age (inclusive) who are at increased risk for HPV infection

-- Males 9 to 18 years of age in the care of the Ministry of Children and Family Development (MCFD).
+- Males 9-18 years of age in the care of the Ministry of Children and Family Development (MCFD)

 The HPV9 vaccine is recommended, but not provided free for the following people:

-- Males 9 – 26 years of age who do not meet criteria above.
+- Males 9-26 years of age who do not meet the criteria above

-- Men 27 years of age and older who have sex with men.
+- Males 27 years of age and older who are men who have sex with men

 Grade 6 students are vaccinated by public health nurses in the school setting.
 Anyone else eligible for the HPV vaccine can be immunized by making an appointment with their doctor, pharmacist or with Public Health.

 Those not eligible for a free HPV vaccine can buy it at most pharmacies, travel clinics and some sexual health clinics.

 To book with public health, residents of Fraser East (Mission, Abbotsford, Chilliwack, Agassiz and Hope), can call 604-702-4906.